newca12/dictionary-builder/README.md

 5. Launch the program :  java -jar target/scala-2.12/dictionary-builder-assembly-2.0.0.jar

 6. Some results :
-From the English dictionary 549207 entries are generated in less than 20 min and 2 Gigas disk space are required for the dictionary.
+From the English dictionary 699828 entries are generated
-From the French dictionary 1205597 entries are generated in less than 30 min and 5 Gigas disk space are required for the dictionary.
-From the Nepali dictionary 1062 entries are generated in 3 seconds and 5 Megas disk space are required for the dictionary.

 That's it.